PIM Removes the Risk – How Phonics in Motion Provides a Safe Learning Environment for All Students

 We are a diverse society with an equally diverse learning population.
-Students arrive at school with a varying degree of knowledge and capabilities.
+Students arrive at school with varying degrees of knowledge and capabilities.
 As any kindergarten teacher can tell you, some students walk in on the first day with the ability to read while others have never seen a letter.
-Some students can add and subtract multi digit numbers while others have not yet learned to count.
+Some students can add, subtract and multiply numbers while others have not yet learned to count.

-Teachers today are tasked with meeting all students at their level and helping them grow and achieve their goals.
+Teachers are tasked with meeting all students where they are at and helping them grow and achieve their goals.
 This learning journey can be fraught with obstacles and hurdles depending on the individual student.
-In addition, some students are very self aware of their ability levels when compared to their peers.
+In addition, some students are very self-aware of their ability levels when compared to their peers.

 This awareness can be a barrier to that student’s freedom to explore freely in the academic setting.
-They do not want to appear below their peers and lack confidence when they compare themselves to their peers.
+They do not want to lack the skills and confidence when they compare themselves to their peers.

-Risk free learning allows students the ability to learn without fear or anxiety.
-They are able to succeed because they are provided with the opportunity to learn at their ability level.
-This type of learning environment removes pressure from the student allowing them to explore concepts and expand their knowledge.
+Risk-free learning allows students the ability to learn without fear or anxiety.
+They are able to succeed because they are provided with the opportunity to learn at their own pace.
+This type of learning environment removes pressure from the students, allowing them to explore concepts and expand their knowledge.

-Learners develop phonemic awareness naturally through day to day interactions.
-However, this exposure does not insure that they will develop all the skills that make up phonemic awareness.
-Phonics in Motion introduces, practices, and teaches these skills through daily lessons that are interactive, authentic, and engaging for students.
+Phonics in Motion introduces, practices, and teaches literacy skills through daily lessons that are interactive, authentic, and engaging for students.

-This method provides a risk free environment that reaches the diversity of learners in many ways.
+Phonics in Motion provides a risk-free environment that reaches the diversity of learners in many ways.
 The lessons are conducted in a group environment which allows students to practice skills and learn new ones.
 The use of KMPs provides students with the ability to link sounds to letters in an authentic and meaningful way.
 Because this is a group lesson, students do not feel singled out and are able to practice, learn, and implement the skills that are being taught.
-Students who already possess these skills are able to participate to solidify, practice and expand knowledge.
+Students who already possess these skills are able to participate to solidify, practice, and expand knowledge.